tarekmansour/Leave-Request-Management/README.md

 ## Bonus Question

-- Explore this [documentation](./Docs/AKS-migration_solution.md) to understand the solution.
+- Explore this [documentation](./Docs/AKS-migration_solution.md) to review the solution.